-- The overseas company (the shipper) should be the Importer of Record (IOR) or the “recipient” on the Customs document issued in Spain.
-To read more on the IOR requirements, please go on Prepare your shipment.
+- The overseas company (the shipper) should be the Importer of Record (IOR) or the “Consignee” on the Customs document issued in Spain.
+To read more on the IOR requirements, please go on the page : Prepare your shipment.

 - The overseas business reclaiming import VAT refund (the shipper) is a taxable person in its country of incorporation.
 A Tax certificate proving this status will be required.

 - The customer in Spain is a taxable business registered for VAT (e.g. retailers, distributors, industrial companies, etc.).
-If your clients are private consumers, you are not eligible for import tax refund under the present procedure.
-Please contact us to set up an alternative solution.
+If your clients are private individuals, you can appoint an IOSS intermediary for import VAT relief on low value consignments.

 - The amount of VAT for which a refund claim will be introduced represents at least 400 EUR both for non-EU companies and EU based companies.

-- The VAT refund claim is submitted to Spanish Tax Authorities no later than September 30th of the year following the year of importation (i.e. for all the foreign companies, whether established in the EU or not).
+- The VAT refund claim is submitted to the Spanish Tax Authorities no later than September 30th of the year following the year of importation (i.e. for all the foreign companies, whether established in the EU or not).

-F. Is VAT refundable when the goods imported into Spain are not sold ?
+F. Can I reclaim Spanish import VAT if the goods are not immediately sold ?

-Even if your company is not selling goods imported into Spain (i.e. there is no transfer of ownership immediately after the customs clearance), you can still recover import VAT provided that certain legal requirements are met.
+Even if your company is not selling goods imported in Spain (i.e. there is no transfer of ownership immediately after the customs clearance), you can still recover import VAT if some legal conditions are fulfilled.

 G. How long does it take before receiving the VAT refund in Spain ?

-In Spain, the Tax authorities investigate on each case and make a decision within 4 to 6 months after having received the VAT refund application and all the relevant documents.
+In Spain, the tax authorities examine each claim and make a decision within 4 to 6 months after having received the VAT refund application and all the relevant documents.
 We remind you that this is an average timescale provided for your information only.
 The Spanish Tax Authorities can decide to run a thorough investigation on a specific claim and will send to the applicant or to its agent a letter of inquiry.

-H. Spanish import VAT deferment scheme as from 2015
+H. Spanish import VAT deferment scheme since 2015

 Since February 1, 2015, the Spanish Tax Law introduced an optional regime of deferment of import VAT levied on goods cleared in the country.